Manishkini/Manishkini/README.md

 - 👋 Hi, I’m @Manishkini
-- 👀 I’m interested in software development
+- 👀 I’m a Full Stack Developer!
-- 🌱 I’m currently learning data structures and algo plus AWS
+- 🌱 I’m having 3+ years of experience, using technologies i.e javaScript, NodeJS, React.
-- 💞️ I’m looking to collaborate on a great open source to-do app
+- 💞️ I’m looking to collaborate on a great open source projects.
 - 📫 How to reach me -> Linkdin(https://www.linkedin.com/in/manish-kini-a443b0113/)

 <!---